Getting Dementia Care Right

 9. Best Practices

-For 10 years, she was Senior Vice President of Health Services for Silverado Senior Living, during which time she was recognized for her work in dementia by the Center for Excellence in Assisted Living (CEAL) for her program to reduce psychoactive medications.
-In addition, she has been nominated to the U.S. Congressional Advisory Committee on Elder Abuse, Neglect and Exploitation.
+Prior to founding her own company, Anne held the position of senior vice president of Health Services for Silverado for more than 10 years.
+During that time, she was recognized for her work in the area of dementia care by the Center for Excellence in Assisted Living (CEAL).
+In addition, she was nominated to the U.S. Congressional Advisory Committee on Elder Abuse, Neglect and Exploitation.

 Your email address will not be published.
 Required fields are marked *